-This tuna pate with cream cheese is quick and easy.
-It's a great way to turn a can of tuna into a healthy appetiser or lunch.
-You'll just need tuna, cream cheese plus some seasonings.
-It's such a simple way to add more fish to your diet:)
+This healthy tuna pâté with cream cheese is quick and easy, and ready to eat in 10 minutes.
+It's a great way to turn canned tuna into a healthy appetiser or lunch.
+You'll just need tuna, cream cheese, plus some seasonings.
+It's such a simple way to add more healthy fish to your diet.

 Jump to:

-What you'll love about the recipe
+Why you'll love this healthy recipe

-- An easy and delicious way to eat more fish (if you want an easy way to include more oily fish in your diet, try this quick sardine pate, kipper pate or mackerel pate recipe)
+- An easy and delicious way to eat more fish (if you want an easy way to include more omega 3 oils in your diet, try this quick sardine pate, kipper pâté or mackerel pate recipe)

-- Homemade tuna pate with cream cheese is ideal on toast, in sandwiches and as a dip with veggies
+- Homemade healthy tuna pâté with cream cheese is ideal on toast, in sandwiches and as a dip with veggies

-- Ready to eat in 10 minutes
+- A budget-friendly fish recipe which is ready to eat in 10 minutes

 - Creamy tuna pate without mayonnaise is gluten free